Should I Migrate From TFS to ALM?

 You also can’t version a requirements document.
 This makes requirements review processes tricky.
 It’s difficult to know who’s reviewed which requirements.
 Or whether the requirements you’re looking at are the latest version.

 The same holds true even if you migrate to VSTS.

 And in many cases, you’re stuck storing requirements documents in SharePoint — away from your other work items.
-So, while it’s possible to link requirements to code or tests in TFS, it’s a challenge.
+So, while it's possible to use TFS requirements management, it’s certainly a challenge.